 This is an inexpensive escape that you might not think your dad would enjoy, but he will appreciate the ability to “get away” and relax as much as your mom will.
-Have him lock the bathroom door, turn on some quiet music, put a beeswax candle or two in a flameproof dish at the side of the bathtub, turn on the bath water and drop in one of your homemade bath bombs.
+Have him lock the bathroom door, turn on some quiet music, put a beeswax candle or two in a flameproof dish at the side of the bathtub, turn on the bathwater and drop in one of your homemade bath bombs.

 Make them with a manly scent with blends that include sandalwood essential oil, frankincense essential oil, cedarwood essential oil, or patchouli essential oil.
-A refreshing blend of 3 Drops Wintergreen, 3 Drops Bergamot.
-2 Drops Cedarwood would be a great start.
+A refreshing blend of 3 Drops of Wintergreen, 3 Drops of Bergamot.
+2 Drops of Cedarwood would be a great start.
 Growing Up Herbal has suggestions for beard oil blends that could easily be adapted to your DIY bath bombs for dad.

 I think we’re missing out when we skip handwritten notes for digital communication.
 There is something very tangible about putting pen or paints to paper, that soothes the soul, relaxes the mind, connects in a way that digital media can’t connect.
-It’s similar to the way the adult coloring book trend offers relaxation, meditation, and stress relief.
+It’s similar to the way the adult colouring book trend offers relaxation, meditation, and stress relief.
 But handwritten notes are more flexible and independent.

 If you feel that your dad has everything, then a handwritten note – with a heartfelt message about what he means to you – may be the best gift you can give him.

 5. Give Dad Food for Fathers Day